lyuanh0/CSCI-310-Project-2/README.md

 **Download the LLM model**
 * Download the file `gemma3-1b-it-int4.task` from HuggingFace
 * Now push the model to your device.
-* If you have the model in Downloads folder: `adb push ~/Downloads/gemma3-1b-it-int4.task /data/local/tmp/llm/gemma3-1b-it-int4.task`
+* For example, if you have the model in Downloads folder: `adb push ~/Downloads/gemma3-1b-it-int4.task /data/local/tmp/llm/gemma3-1b-it-int4.task`

 ## Running the App
 * Open Project: Open the ChatPet project in Android Studio and let Gradle sync.